satyaborg/rag/README.md

 # ⛏️ Retrieval Augmented Generation (RAG) Pipeline & Evaluation

-RAG is the application of information retrieval technique to generative models (such as LLMs) to produce highly relevant grounded reponses, conditioned on some external dataset or knowledge base.
+RAG is the application of information retrieval techniques to generative models, such as LLMs, to produce relevant and grounded reponses, conditioned on some external dataset or knowledge base.

-Some key challenges with LLMs that are addressed by RAG:
+Some key challenges with LLMs that are addressed by RAG are:

 - Hallucinations
 - Adpatability, or lack of expert knowledge (e.g. internal company documentation)